carlosb/numerical-methods/README.md

 # Description
 This is a collection of various numerical methods implemented in Python.
 Every method is implemented using Numpy arrays.
-The intention of this package is for anyone who wants to have simple and concices implementation of various different numerical methods.
+The intention of this package is for anyone who wants to have simple and concice implementations of various different numerical methods.
 To import simply use the import command:

 ````Python
 import scicomp as sc